zowe/docs-site/docs/user-guide/systemrequirements-zos.md

 #### Resource consumption when Zowe is idling

 * **CPU consumption**
 Zowe consumes approximately 90 CPU seconds on the z15 T01 processor during 1 hour of operation when no external load is processed.
-Approximately 60 percent of CPU consumption can be run with zIIP.
+Approximately 60 percent of CPU consumption is zIIP eligible.

 * **I/O**
 Zowe performs approximately 17,000 I/O operations during 1 hour of operation when no external load is processed.